 Choosing the right weight is important for all new lifters.
 Start with a weight that feels challenging during the last few reps of each set, but still allows you to complete each rep with good technique.
 If you can easily do more than your target number of reps, it’s time to slightly increase the weight next session.
 If you can’t do the minimum reps or your form breaks down, lower the weight for now.

 Progressive overload, or gradually increasing weights, sets, or reps over time, helps drive continual improvement.
+If you want a step-by-step breakdown, see How to Implement Progressive Overload for Beginners.
 For beginners, even small changes can spark progress.
 Aim to add a rep or two or just a small bit of weight whenever you complete all your sets comfortably.
 Celebrate these small wins—they add up to major changes over the months.

 Don’t do too many sets too soon.
-More isn’t always better.
+More isn’t always better, especially when total weekly training volume exceeds what you can recover from.
 High volume with poor recovery can stall progress or even lead to overuse problems.
+If you’re unsure how much weekly volume beginners should actually use, see this guide on Muscle Group Sets Per Week For Beginners.
 Two to three sets per exercise is enough at first.
 Give muscles at least a day of rest before working them hard again.
 Proper rest and recovery are critical for muscle growth.
 Making sure you sleep well and eat enough protein will also help you stay energized and recover faster.
+Eating enough calories overall also supports muscle growth.
+If you’re unsure how much beginners should eat, read my guide on How Many Calories Should Beginners Eat to Build Muscle?

 Sample Beginner Workout Structure